BluDay/AlarmTrigger/README.md

-# alarmtrigger
+# AlarmTrigger

-Funny intruder alarm WinForms program from my script-kiddie days, back in 2015--2016.
+Funny WinForms program for catching intruders on your Windows system.

+Made during my script-kiddie days back in 2016.